Surety Bond Professionals

 Before approving a P&P Bond, the surety company ensures that they check the applicant’s character, history of contract performances, necessary equipment, financial strength, history of paying subcontractors and suppliers on time, bank relationships and an established line of credit.
 These are all factors that go into the underwriting process and affect the single/aggregate program considerations.

-Wide market access: We have access to dozens of surety markets, allowing us to locate the best rates and terms for your specific construction bond needs.
+Wide market access: We have access to dozens of surety markets, allowing us to locate the best terms and rating structure for your specific construction bond needs.

-Market expertise: A specialized surety broker understands the nuances of the market and knows which carriers are best for different types of construction bonds, whether they are standard or hard-to-place.
+Market expertise: A specialized surety agent understands the nuances of the market and knows which surety companies are best for different types of construction bonds, whether they are standard or hard-to-place.
 SBP has broad experience with construction bonds and has ample resources for contractors during bid process.

-Guidance through underwriting: An experienced construction surety bond broker will help you prepare your application and financial documents to present your business in the most favorable way to underwriters.
+Guidance through underwriting: An experienced construction surety bond agent will help you prepare your application and financial documents to present your business in the most favorable way to underwriters.

 Speed of Issuance - If you need to submit your bid quickly, you’ll be happy to know that SBP is known for fast turnaround.
-Simple application offered through our online system.
-Licensed in all 50 states and customized quotes available.
+SBP offers a simple application process through our website.
+Licensed in all 50 states and customized surety programs available for all clientele.
 Fast track programs available for construction bonds under certain thresholds.